Cognitive Decline | Natural Treatment & Support

 • Referral for neuroimaging when indicated

-Cognitive Screening Tools (Context-Dependent):
+Cognitive Screening Tools (Context-Dependent)

 • MoCA – preferred for mild cognitive impairment (early detection)